 DAY 6 & 7

 Activities as arranged locally in Damaraland, such as game drives to locate the desert adapted wildlife, guided walks or a visit to Twyfelfontein, a world heritage sight of bushmen rock art gtoing back thousands of years.

-Today you’ll drive north-eastwards to the Etosha National Park and Andersson’s Camp for a further two nights.
+Today you’ll drive north-eastwards to the Etosha National Park and Ongava Lodge or Tented Camp for a further two nights.

 Day trips into the Etosha National Park or day/night game drives or walks in Ongava Game Reserve.